Robust Estimation of Hypernasality in Dysarthria with Acoustic Model Likelihood Features: Experiments and Results

 \subsection{Individual feature contributions}

 We use a simple forward selection algorithm for the LOSO model to identify the most predictive NAP features.
-The algorithm identifies the subset of features that minimizes the cross-validation mean square error between the predicted hypernasality rating and the clinical hypernasality rating.
-Features are iteratively added until the cross-validation loss is no longer decreased.
+The algorithm identifies the subset of features that minimizes the cross-validation mean square error between the model predicted and clinical hypernasality rating, with features iteratively added until the error stops decreasings.
 This procedure results in 6 non-redundant features selected for prediction.
 This includes the articulatory precision for T and F and the nasalization for D, B, IY, and AA.
 We plot the top features against the clinical perceptual nasality ratings in Fig. \ref{fig:apf}; Fig. \ref{fig:cumfut} depicts the marginal improvement in LOSO correlation as features are added in by decreasing feature prominence.